 Schedule a Group

-Individuals and families can stop by our Grafton farm to volunteer 9am- noon, Monday-Saturday, May-October (groups of 5+ please see “Schedule a Group” above).
+Individuals and families can stop by our Grafton farm to volunteer 9am- noon, Monday-Saturday, May-September (groups of 5+ please see “Schedule a Group” above).
 Children under 16.5 years of age must be accompanied by an adult.
-Individuals and families (high-school aged and older) may also drop in to volunteer at our orchard in Harvard, 9am-noon, Monday-Thursday and Friday, after Labor Day through mid-October.
+Individuals and families (high-school aged and older) may also drop in to volunteer at our orchard in Harvard, 9am-noon, Monday-Wednesday and Friday, after Labor Day through mid-October.
 Season length can vary at both locations due to the nature of farming, so check Facebook for up to date openings and closings.
 Please note we are closed on all major holiday weekends.

 Become a Team Leader